devdicated/exekutor/README.md

 exekutor start --poll_interval 90
 ```

-#### Maximum execution threads
+#### Number of execution threads

 The minimum and maximum number of execution threads, specified as `min:max`.
 If only 1 value is specified, the thread
 pool will have a fixed size.

 ```sh